aws/containers-roadmap/preview-programs/eks-arm-preview/README.md

 #### Important Considerations
 * EKS currently supports the ability to run all nodes on ARM instances with Kubernetes version 1.13 and 1.14.
-* If you plan to use **M6g instances**, ensure you have access to the M6g preview.
-Visit https://pages.awscloud.com/m6gpreview.html to request access. **A1 instances** are generally available for all AWS customers.

 ## Instructions
 Follow these instructions to create a Kubernetes cluster with Amazon EKS and start a service on EC2 ARM nodes.